BaiChenuXu/Lateral-trajPlan-and-control-with-MPC/README.md

     and calculate the control error
 4) get optmizition control value with MPC
-5) update the vehicle state with lateral vehicle dynamic model of linear and 2 freedom degree
+5) update the vehicle state with lateral vehicle dynamic model of linear and 2 degree of freedom

 Currently, this demo run on the windows system and visual studio IDE.